-BENNINGTON, VT—June 14, 2017—Southwestern Vermont Medical Center (SVMC) has opened a Multispecialty Practice office, combining existing specialties together in one space for improved coordination and patient convenience.
+BENNINGTON, VT—September 1, 2017—Southwestern Vermont Medical Center (SVMC) has opened a Multispecialty Practice office, combining existing specialties together in one space for improved coordination and patient convenience.
 The specialties include gastroenterology, infectious disease, neurology, pulmonology, and rheumatology.
 The practice is located in suite 307 of the Medical Office Building at 140 Hospital Drive in Bennington.

 “Sometimes patients with a single condition—like certain types of lung disease or gastrointestinal problems—may need to see several specialists,” said Trey Dobson, chief medical officer at Southwestern Vermont Medical Center and medical director of Dartmouth-Hitchcock Putnam Physicians.
 “By bringing this team of doctors together, we improve our providers’ ability to coordinate care and simplify care for patients.”